Kyanoxia/yugen-electron-wrapper/README.md

 Cross-Platform Electron wrapper written in TypeScript for Yugen, complete with AdBlock!
 Now uses the amazing Yugen Arc Dark theme, created by cybrejon - check out their theme here: https://github.com/cybrejon/yugen-arc-dark-theme
 ```
-main build status: 100% (ready for build - Windows/macOS/Linux)
+main build status: 100% (ready for build - Mac OS)
 ```
 ![screenshot.png](https://github.com/SpektacleFR/yugen-electron-wrapper/blob/f1fcbd2aaf98414e534668bd768ed601e107e4e2/home.png)

 # How to use?

-## Notice:
-This was developed on an M2 Max MacBook Pro, so releases will only be available for ARM64 versions of the operating systems.
-If you want to build for others, go right ahead, and I'll be happy to add them to the release.
+NOTICE: Because this was developed on an M2 Max MacBook Pro, only ARM releases will be available.
+Also, the custom title bar styling was designed to be mac-specific, so feel free to fix it up for your system :)

 ## Windows
 Download the most recent win64 package from the releases tab and launch `install.exe`.
 Windows defender WILL catch this file as a virus, this is because it is not trusted by Microsoft.
 I can assure you, it's a false positive.